grafana/explore-traces/docs/sources/_index.md

 You can access Explore Traces using Grafana Cloud or a self-managed OSS Grafana or Grafana Enterprise.

 The easiest way to access Explore Traces is in Grafana Cloud.
 No setup or installation is required.
-If you have a Tempo data source or Cloud Traces data source configured, then you have access to Explore Traces.

 To use Explore Traces with self-managed Grafana, you need to install the Explore Traces plugin.